 Step 1 Load videos files with AC3 codec or AC3 audio files

 First of all, find the videos files that contains AC3 audio tracks on your PC, and then directly drag the files you want from the computer to the main interface of this program.
 Of course, there is another way you can use to import your video files.
 Just simply click the button in the program's window.
 If you want to import the audio file into the program, just follow the same step.

 Step 2 Select AAC as the output audio codec

-Click the Convert button at the lower-right bottom of the software window to start converting AC3 to AAC audio codec.
+Click the Convert button or Start All button at the lower-right bottom of the software window to start converting AC3 to AAC audio codec.
 Immediately, you can see the purple conversion progress bar, and the program will finish the conversion in a short time.
-After that, you can switch to Converted tab to locate the converted audio file in your computer.
+After that, you can switch to the Finished tab to locate the converted audio file on your computer.